noispuc/isaric3.0-rapid/docs/getting_started.md

 # 🚀 Getting Started with `RAPID_pipeline`

-The `RAPID_pipeline` class is designed as a **modular and extensible structure** for implementing various Data Science models (Statistical, Survival Analysis, Machine Learning, etc.).
+The `RAPID_pipeline` is designed as a **modular and extensible structure** for implementing various Data Science models (Statistical, Survival Analysis, Machine Learning, etc.).

 The current implementation focuses on the **Cox Proportional Hazards (Cox PH) model** for survival analysis, providing automated preprocessing, model fitting, and a comprehensive suite of diagnostic outputs.